Raytheon posts higher profit, forecasts strong bookings

-Wajsgras said the company's international demand remained strong, and that foreign orders would account for nearly 30 percent of revenues and nearly 40 percent of bookings in 2014.
+Wajsgras told Reuters that the company's international demand remained strong, and that foreign orders would account for nearly 30 percent of revenues and nearly 40 percent of bookings in 2014.

 Revenues fell 6.3 percent to $5.5 billion in the first quarter, a reflection of U.S. budget cuts, but Raytheon programs fared well in the 2015 U.S. budget proposal, Wajsgras said.

-Sales and operating income were down at three of Raytheon's four business divisions.
-Operating profit at its information and services unit rose 1 percent despite a 5 percent drop in sales.
+Sales and operating income were down at three of its four business divisions, but its intelligence, information and services unit showed a 1 percent increase in operating income despite a 5 percent drop in sales.

 The company still expected revenue to reach $22.5 billion to $23 billion for the full year, with earnings of $6.74 to $6.89 per share, or $5.76 to $5.91, excluding special items.

-Wajsgras said first-quarter bookings rose to $4.3 billion from $3.6 billion a year earlier due to a missile defense order from Kuwait and a cybersecurity order from an unnamed country.
-Bookings would likely top $7 billion in the second quarter.
+Wajsgras said first-quarter bookings rose to $4.3 billion from $3.6 billion a year earlier due to a large missile defence order from Kuwait and a big cyber security order from an undisclosed country.
+Bookings were expected to top $7 billion in the second quarter, he said.

 The company expected a slight improvement in operating margin over the course of the year, after the measure reached 14.3 percent in the first quarter, he said.